Best Shampoo for Colored Hair (2026 Guide)

 3) Redken Color Extend Magnetics Shampoo — Best Budget/Lightweight

-Scent/feel: Light, salon-fresh; quick-rinsing lather.
+Scent/feel: Light, salon-fresh scent with a quick-rinsing lather.

 Pros

-• Doesn’t weigh down fine hair
+• Lightweight feel for fine hair

 • Often more affordable per ounce